-The Master of Arts in Journalism and Mass Communication consists of seven concentrations: Media Management, Public Relations, Reporting–Editing: Journalism Educators, Broadcasting, Magazine, Newspaper, Convergence.
+The Master of Arts in Journalism and Mass Communication consists of seven concentrations: Media Management; Public Relations; and Reporting/Editing: Journalism Educators, Broadcasting, Magazine, Newspaper, Convergence.

-Media Management provides a stimulating and challenging environment in which students can learn the principles of effective management from professors who are accomplished both professionally and academically.
+The Media Management concentration provides a stimulating and challenging environment in which students can learn the principles of effective management from professors who are accomplished both professionally and academically.

-Public Relations accommodates the needs of students who wish to pursue a management-level career at a public relations firm or at an in-house public relations department.
+The Public Relations concentration, also available 100 percent online, accommodates the needs of students who wish to pursue a management-level career at a public relations firm or at an in-house public relations department.

-Broadcasting focuses on education students who want to become reporters or producers of broadcast content.
+The Reporting/Editing: Broadcasting concentration focuses on educating students who want to become reporters or producers of broadcast content.
 Through such courses as documentary, advanced broadcast news and online journalism, the program readies students to be leaders in their chosen field upon graduation.

-The Newspaper option is for students who want to become writers or editors for traditional newspapers.
+The Reporting/Editing: Newspaper concentration is for students who want to become writers or editors for traditional newspapers.
 This concentration features courses such as reporting public affairs, computer-assisted reporting and specialized reporting to prepare students for careers in print journalism.

-Convergence is for students who want to become content providers for traditional and online media companies, across all platforms.
-This option features a combination of elements including reporting public affairs, computer-assisted reporting and design for cybermedia, along with online journalism and collaborative online production.
+The Reporting/Editing: Convergence concentration is for students who want to become content providers for traditional and online media companies, across all platforms.
+This concentration features a combination of elements including reporting public affairs, computer-assisted reporting and design for cybermedia, along with online journalism and collaborative online production.